alcfeoh/ng-weather/README.md

 # NgWeather

-A demo app that showcases how to build an app with Angular
+A demo app that showcases how to build an app with Angular (running on 9.0.5)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server